mv-2112/canonical-openstack-docs/tutorial/get-started-with-openstack.rst

 .. code-block :: text

-   sunbeam prepare-node-script
+   sunbeam prepare-node-script --bootstrap

 However, if you simply want to execute all those commands at once, you can also pipe them directly to Bash instead:

 .. code-block :: text

-   sunbeam prepare-node-script | bash -x && newgrp snap_daemon
+   sunbeam prepare-node-script --bootstrap | bash -x && newgrp snap_daemon

 Bootstrap the cloud
 -------------------